 How long can a dog live with a nasal tumor?

 The prognosis for dogs with nasal tumors varies depending on factors such as tumor type, stage, treatment options, and overall health of the dog.
-Survival times can range from a few months to over a year with appropriate treatment and management.
+Survival times can range from a few months to over a year or longer with appropriate treatment and management.

 Are nasal tumors in dogs always cancerous?